-Because these pains most often occur during years when the child's growth is not at its fastest rate, the pains are NOT associated with growing.
-The name was given in the 1930s to 1940s when the pains were thought to be from faster growth of the bones when compared to the growth of the tendons.
-We know today that this is not true.
+Growing pains isn’t a good description for this condition because they’re not related to growing or a growth spurt.
+The name was given in the 1930s to 1940s when the pains were thought to be from faster growth of the bones than of the tendons.
+We know today that’s not true.
 The name has remained despite our new understanding of these pains.

 Symptoms and Causes

 What are the signs and symptoms of growing pains?

 Growing pains occur mostly in your child’s legs (shins, calves, thighs or behind their knees) and affect both sides of their body.
 The pain appears late in the day or at night, often awakening your child.
 By morning your child is well, with no pain or stiffness.
 Pain will often occur on days of increased physical activity.

 Growing pains feel different for each child.
 Most often, your child will feel a deep cramping or aching pain.
 The degree of pain can be mild or very severe.
 Some children feel growing pains for a couple of minutes and others feel the pains for several hours.
 Growing pains may be intermittent, with pain-free intervals from days to months.
 In some children, the pain can occur daily.

 There’s no known cause of growing pains, but there’s no evidence that growth causes the pain.
 There are several theories:

 - Researchers believe increased physical activity can lead to overuse of your child’s muscles, which can cause pain.

 - Some studies show that children with growing pains have a lower pain threshold.
 These children are more likely to have headaches and abdominal pain as well.